 The Viaduct Tavern, 126 Newgate Street, London, EC1A 7AA

 Head down the road to the Monument, a mere stone’s throw away, to take in the panoramic views of the city from its viewing gallery.
-Entry is free with a London Pass.
+Entry is included with a London Pass.

 4. Kyoto Garden